-At the Sustainable Leather Foundation biodegradability fall under two of the domains of the ESG sustainability, planet and profit.
-The planet and people are the most affected by leathers that have high environmental, but the market also currently requires new products that fit into the circular economy especially the bioeconomy.
+At the Sustainable Leather Foundation biodegradability falls under two of the domains of the ESG sustainability, planet and profit.
+The planet and people are the most affected by leathers that have high environmental, but the market also currently requires new products that fit into the circular economy, especially the bioeconomy.

 A collaborative approach with the industry to allow producers to consistently produce leathers that contribute to the circular bioeconomy is key.
 Together with our value chain partners, the Foundation has worked with stakeholders to provide accountability of biodegradability terms in the Pathway Papers and in the Biodegradability Collaboration Hub.